helloitsrufio/Southern-Paiute-Talking-Dictionary/README.md

 - [ ] Add content and styling to `Alphabet` page
 - [ ] Reprogram the front-end in React
 - [ ] Add photos of team and team members for `About` page
+- [ ] Add a page in which the admin can update entries to database
+- [ ] Add a button which enables the admin to delete an entry from the database

 ## Contact
 If you have questions, concerns, suggestions, or anything else, feel free to email the developer, Ruth Reed, at [ruthreed.dev@gmail.com](mailto:ruthreed.dev@gmail.com).